 Going Global - A Luxury Strategy Gone Mass Market

-Until the year 2000 or so only Fortune 500 companies did global strategy well.
+In the early 2000s only Fortune 500 companies did global strategy well.
 Only they had the luxury of considering the entire world for geographic expansion.
 Global expansion was time consuming and expensive.
 It was also little understood for executive teams focused on domestic markets.

 I started my career at a small consulting firm called William Kent International.
 It was a boutique consultancy that only did international expansion strategy.
 We competed with the tiny sliver of McKinsey, Bain, and so on who did pure globalization work.

 It was a small corner of the management consulting industry but an exciting one.

 International Strategy Then